jeffrey-agyepong/ja-web-design/src/content/post/is-traditional-wordpress-still-right-for-small-business-websites-in-edmonton.md

 &nbsp;

 *Astro is the ideal solution for small businesses aiming for performance, security, and simplicity if you want to create a new website or redesign your existing one.
-At* <a href="https://jawebdesign.ca/services/web-design" target="_blank" rel="noopener"><em>J.A Web Design</em></a>*, we specialize in utilizing Astro to deliver fast, secure, and scalable websites that meet your business needs.*
+At* [*J.A Web Design*](https://jawebdesign.ca/services/web-development-design)*, we specialize in utilizing Astro to deliver fast, secure, and scalable websites that meet your business needs.*